mikey.bike . archive . other writings . lists . about

 The next idea from that thread is to build a map, keyed from Hakyll

-s (which represent items to compile, such as css
+Identifiers (which represent items to compile, such as css files)

 to their hashes: